How many times have you heard someone make big promises or talk endlessly about their plans, only to see nothing come of it?

 Let’s look at a real-life example.
 Think about famous figures who embodied Franklin’s philosophy.
 Take Thomas Edison, for instance.

-He’s known for his tireless work ethic and belief in experimentation.
 Edison didn’t just talk about inventing the light bulb; he failed thousands of times before finally achieving success.

 Each failure was a step towards his ultimate goal, proving that well-done actions often overshadow well-said words.

 On a more personal level, consider a friend or colleague who has taken a leap of faith.
-Maybe they decided to start their own business or pursue a passion project.

 They didn’t just talk about their dreams; they took tangible steps to make them a reality.